The Grand Hotel

 This landmark Taipei hotel is a pleasant if kitchsy place to stay, with excellent English service, a range of top-notch restaurants, and dreamy views over the Keelung River (the hotel rests on the side of Jiantan Mountain).
 Just don't take the claims of traditional architectural grandeur too seriously.
 This is Old China about as much as General Tso's Chicken.

 The hotel was first established in 1952 as Chiang Kai-shek felt Taipei had no proper hotels for hosting foreign dignitaries.
 The main building was completed in 1973 on the grounds of the former Taipei Grand Shrine, though it underwent major renovations after a fire in 1995.
 Today there are three main sections, including the Golden Dragon (the newest and where most foreign guests are put) and the Chi Lin (older and smoky but offering the best views over the river).
 Interior rooms in the main building are small, ageing and have no windows.

-Our independent authors have visited The Grand Hotel and selected this as one of our recommended hotels in Taipei.
+Our independent authors have visited The Grand Hotel and selected this as one of our recommended hotels in Shilin.